jesutest/calculator-with-persistency-challenge/README.md

 Verify that the calculator database was created by running `show databases;`

 and once the api project is launched you can verify the existence of the tables with `SELECT table_name FROM information_schema.tables where table_schema='calculator';` it should display the `users` and `operations` tables;

+# Setup Express API

+Add the values for the env vars in the `.env` file `DATABASE_NAME,
+DATABASE_USER,
+DATABASE_PASSWORD,
+`
+the values can be found in database.sql, docker-compose.yaml the user is ROOT.

+Run the `npm i` from the api folder and then use `npm run start` to launch the api.
+Behind that command the `tsc` tool is used, for node it doesn't have something like `ts-node` meaning that whenever a change is required the `npm run start` command should be run again to reflect the last changes in contrast with the React app which thanks to Vite all the changes are reflected immediately.

+# Setup React app

+Add the value for the env var in the `.env` file:
+`VITE_REACT_API_URL` it can be found once the API is run.

+Run the `npm i`from the frontend folder and then use `npm run dev`.
+That command will start the application which behinds is configured by Vite and Typescript.

+Bootstrap CSS is imported to use its CSS clases and the JS interactivity for opening the modal.
+It's plain Boostrap, React-Bootstrap or React-style frameworks were not installed to write the react components from scratch.

 ### Use the API